-The methodology includes 35 indicators that characterize a given company’s activities and performance in multiple areas.
+The methodology includes 35 indicators that characterize an Index Company’s activities and performance in multiple areas.
 Each indicator has been included based on its relevance, feasibility, and materiality.
-For purposes of assessing companies, each indicator is resolved to a numeric value based on analysis of relevant quantitative and/or qualitative metrics.
+For purposes of assessing Index Companies, each indicator is resolved to a numeric value based on analysis of relevant quantitative and/or qualitative metrics.

-Indicators are distilled and translated into a single score for each category and subcategory, and the overall index, using a transparent and balanced system of weights, metrics, and scoring.
+Indicators are distilled and translated into a single score for each category and sub-category, and the overall Index, using a transparent and balanced system of weights, metrics, and scoring.

-- Weight: Each technical category, subcategory, and indicator is assigned a relative weight which represents its significance with regard to tobacco harm reduction.
+- Weight: Each technical category, sub-category, and indicator is assigned a relative weight which represents its significance with regard to tobacco harm reduction.